Dr Hans Gray

 - Gray H, Guan S, Pandy M. Accuracy of mobile biplane X-ray imaging in measuring 6-degree -of-freedom patellofemoral kinematics during overground gait.
 JOURNAL OF BIOMECHANICS.
 Pergamon.
 2017, Vol. 57.

-- Cheung A, Gray H, Schache A, Hoermann R, Joon DL, Zajac J, Pandy M, Grossmann M. Androgen deprivation causes selective deficits in the biomechanical leg muscle function of men during walking: a prospective case-control study.
+- Cheung A, Gray H, Schache A, Hoermann R, Lim Joon D, Zajac J, Pandy M, Grossmann M. Androgen deprivation causes selective deficits in the biomechanical leg muscle function of men during walking: a prospective case-control study.
 JOURNAL OF CACHEXIA SARCOPENIA AND MUSCLE.
 2017, Vol. 8, Issue 1.

 - Guan S, Gray H, Schache A, Feller J, De Steiger R, Pandy M. In Vivo Six-Degree-of-Freedom Knee-Joint Kinematics in Overground and Treadmill Walking Following Total Knee Arthroplasty.
 JOURNAL OF ORTHOPAEDIC RESEARCH.
 Elsevier Science.
 2017, Vol. 35, Issue 8.

 - Guan S, Gray H, Keynejad F, Pandy M. Mobile Biplane X-Ray Imaging System for Measuring 3D Dynamic Joint Motion During Overground Gait.
 IEEE TRANSACTIONS ON MEDICAL IMAGING.
 IEEE - Institute of Electrical and Electronic Engineers.
 2016, Vol. 35, Issue 1.